-Another approach is to impose monotonicity as a penalty to the training loss, computed for a set of samples~\cite{gupta_HowIncorporateMonotonicity_2019} or the average of some pre-defined distribution~\cite{sill_MonotonicityHints_1997}; {hence, monotonicity is only imposed for that set of samples or distribution.
-On the other hand, our \hard method does not depends on the choice of the samples or distribution.} In addition, most of the aforementioned works \cite{archer_ApplicationBackPropagation_1993,sill_MonotonicNetworks_1998,chen_TaylorModelFlowpipe_2012,you_DeepLatticeNetworks_2017,daniels_MonotonePartiallyMonotone_2010} focus on NNs with categorical outputs, while we focus on dynamical systems, where system outputs are~real~vectors.
-Finally, a monotone function could also be indirectly obtained by learning its derivative using an NN that only provides nonnegative outputs~\cite{wehenkel_UnconstrainedMonotonicNeural_2019}.
-However, recovering the monotone function from the trained NN would require integration; thus, any learning errors would accumulate over {the integration/time}, effectively resulting in large approximation errors.

-In this work, inspired by the common idea of using piecewise linear dynamics to approximate (known) nonlinear dynamics in non-learning context~\cite{dang_AccurateHybridizationNonlinear_2010,chen_TaylorModelFlowpipe_2012}, we consider a NN with ReLU activation functions (instead of sigmoid).
-Similar to~\cite{sill_MonotonicNetworks_1998, daniels_MonotonePartiallyMonotone_2010}, our NN can be viewed as a piecewise linear approximation of a nonlinear function; its monotonicity achieved by enforcing positive weights.
-However, our ReLU NN is more versatile, and can have any number of layers, which is needed to enable learning for complex nonlinear dynamical systems, beyond classification and regression~\cite{liang_WhyDeepNeural_2017}.
+Inspired by the idea of using piecewise linear dynamics to approximate (known) nonlinear dynamics in non-learning context~\cite{chen_TaylorModelFlowpipe_2012}, we consider a NN with ReLU activation functions (instead of sigmoid).
+Similar to~\cite{sill_MonotonicNetworks_1998,daniels_MonotonePartiallyMonotone_2010}, our NN can be viewed as a piecewise linear approximation of a nonlinear function, where the monotonicity is achieved by enforcing positive weights.
+However, our ReLU NN is more versatile and can have any number of layers, which is needed for learning complex nonlinear dynamics beyond classification and regression~\cite{liang_WhyDeepNeural_2017}.

-Compared to existing work on learning for Lyapunov functions~\cite{richards_LyapunovNeuralNetwork_2018,chang_NeuralLyapunovControl_2019}, we simultaneously learn~the {unknown} dynamics and its Lyapunov function, which is similar in spirit to the idea from~\cite{kolter_LearningStableDeep_2019}.
-However, our update rule for learning the dynamics is different, as the method from~\cite{kolter_LearningStableDeep_2019} does not apply to $q$-window prediction.
-Specifically, instead of projecting the dynamics against the learned Lyapunov function~\cite{kolter_LearningStableDeep_2019} to keep them consistent with respect to the Lyapunov condition, we propose to penalize the inconsistency between the learned dynamics and Lyapunov function during learning.
-This technique is compatible with our $q$-window prediction~approach.
+Our approach to ensuring stability is based on existing work on learning for Lyapunov functions~\cite{richards_LyapunovNeuralNetwork_2018,chang_NeuralLyapunovControl_2019}.
+Specifically, we simultaneously learn the unknown dynamics and its Lyapunov function.
+This is similar in spirit to the idea from~\cite{kolter_LearningStableDeep_2019}.
+However, our update rule for training is different, as the method from~\cite{kolter_LearningStableDeep_2019} does not apply to window-based prediction.
+Specifically, instead of projecting the dynamics against the learned Lyapunov function~\cite{kolter_LearningStableDeep_2019} to keep them consistent with the Lyapunov condition, we propose to penalize the inconsistency between the learned dynamics and Lyapunov function in training.